antpln/Knock-Knock/README.md

 This repository contains the implementation of **Knock-Knock**, a novel methodology for reverse engineering DRAM memory controller address mappings using timing-based side-channel attacks.
 The tool provides an automated approach to recover bank and row addressing functions without requiring platform-specific knowledge.

 # /!\ Disclaimer
-This is a Proof-of-Concept of Knock-Knock.
-While it yields expected results, the fully automated pipeline is not yet implemented at the time of submission.
-However, the missing automated features, mainly automatic threshold detection and the second timing analysis from the found masks, will be implemented for the artifact evaluation and publication.
+This repository now implements the full Knock-Knock workflow end-to-end, including reliable automatic threshold detection and the second-stage timing analysis that derives row masks from the recovered bank masks.
 ### Complete Workflow Example

 ```bash